evennia/evennia/docs/sphinx/source/wiki/DirectoryOverview.rst

 Read ``sphinx/README`` for instructions on building the ReST documentation, based on a current snapshot of the wiki.
-This can be browsed offline or made into a PDF for printing etc.
+This can be browsed offline or made into a PDF for printing etc. Since these files are automatically converted directly from the wiki files, there may be formatting problems here and there, especially if trying to convert to printable format.

 You can create the Evennia *autodocs* by following the instructions in ``doxygen/README``.
 This will make use of the source code itself to